Expansion dynamics of strongly correlated lattice bosons: A selfconsistent density-matrix approach: Expansion dynamics of bosons in Hubbard lattice

 \subsection{Growth of von Neumann number entropy}

 The expansion dynamics are corroborated by an increase in the average entropy of the system.
-In order to demonstrate that, we compute the site-averaged von Neumann number entropy $\bar{S}_{\rm n}(t)$ from the time-evolved density matrix $\hat{\rho}_{\bf r}(t)$ given by \cite{Greiner_2019}
+In order to demonstrate this, we compute the site-averaged von Neumann number entropy $\bar{S}_{\rm N}(t)$ from the time-evolved density matrix $\hat{\rho}_{\bf r}(t)$ given by \cite{Greiner_2019}

-where $S_{\rm n}^{\bf r}(t)$ denotes the number entropy of a local site ${\bf r}$.
-The condensate fraction, averaged over the lattice sites, $\bar{\nu}(t)$ and the growth of $\bar{S}_{\rm n}(t)$ with time are shown in \figref{fig:Evolution-local}{a} and {\hyperref[fig:Evolution-local]{(b)}, respectively.
-At a site ${\bf r}_0$, the number entropy $S_{\rm n}^{{\bf r}_0}(t)$ behaves in the same way as the number densities (cf. \figref{fig:Evolution-local}{a,b}, insets), that is, the entropy grows from $0$ to a finite value as the cloud hits the site, followed by a decrease and then relaxation to a finite value in the non-condensed, low-density state as the condensate leaves the site (cf. \figref{fig:Evolution-local}{b} inset).
-We note that the number entropy is a measurable quantity and, thus, can be relevant in the experiments using a quantum gas microscope \cite{Greiner_2019}.
+where $S_{\rm N}^{\bf r}(t)$ denotes the number entropy of a local site ${\bf r}$.
+The condensate fraction, averaged over the lattice sites, $\bar{\nu}(t)$ and the growth of $\bar{S}_{\rm N}(t)$ with time are shown in \figref{fig:Evolution-local}{a} and {\hyperref[fig:Evolution-local]{(b)}, respectively.
+At a site ${\bf r}_0$, the number entropy $S_{\rm N}^{{\bf r}_0}(t)$ behaves in the same way as the number densities (cf. \figref{fig:Evolution-local}{a,b}, insets), that is, the entropy grows from $0$ to a finite value as the cloud hits the site, followed by a decrease and then relaxation to a finite value in the non-condensed, low-density state as the cloud leaves the site (cf. \figref{fig:Evolution-local}{b} inset).
+We note that the number entropy is directly measurable and therefore particularly relevant for experiments using a quantum gas microscope \cite{Greiner_2019}.
+The von Neumann entropy of the local density matrix, $S_{\rm vN}^{\bf r}(t)=-{\rm Tr}[\hat{\rho}_{\bf r}(t)\ln\hat{\rho}_{\bf r}(t)]$, exhibits similar behavior, where $\rm Tr$ denotes the trace over the local Fock space.